watertap-org/watertap/docs/technical_reference/unit_models/anaerobic_digestor.rst

 Introduction
 ------------

-Anaerobic biological processes have been used by mankind for centuries primarily for food and beverage production.
+Anaerobic biological processes have been used for centuries primarily for food and beverage production.
 However, modern advances pertaining to anaerobic conversions have introduced various forms of high-rate treatment processes that have proven to be particularly useful in wastewater treatment plants.
 High organic loading rates and low sludge production gives anaerobic processes a significant advantage over other